 We believe in constant communication with our clients.
 We make sure to communicate important information that is going on in the investment world to our clients and any financial planning topics that we think are important.

 The main way we do this is by sending out newsletters.
 Our newsletters, however, are different than most financial planning firm newsletters.
-Click here to view an archive of our past newsletters.

 We do not send the typical boring mundane newsletter you may be accustomed to receiving from other firms.
 Our newsletters are only sent out when we think there is something important to share and most of them will have something fun about what is going on in our personal lives.
 Our clients become more than clients: they become friends.
 Ironically, the most-read newsletters that we send out are about fun personal topics and not finance.
 Go figure. 🙂